FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

     * When used alone it adds a separator (space by default).
     * When used with the STAR key, SEP becomes a Backspace key.

-There are 7 separator modes (triggered from L2 to L5):

-    * Space mode (default) : a space is inserted before a stroke
-    * Space+Uppercase mode : same but all characters are in UPPERCASE
-    * Camelcase mode : in this mode there is no separator, but the first letter of all strokes is in UPPERCASE
-    * Underscore mode : _ is inserted before a stroke
-    * Underscore+Uppercase mode : same but all characters are in UPPERCASE
-    * Minus mode : - is inserted before a stroke
-    * Minus+Uppercase mode : same but all characters are in UPPERCASE

 ![Programmer Steno](images/programmer-steno.png)

 Home position :